jpulse-net/jpulse-framework/docs/dev/working/W-087-send-email-strategy.md

 3. API endpoint for client-side email sending (authenticated users only)
 4. Support for multiple email scenarios (transactional, notifications, admin alerts)
 5. Graceful fallback when email not configured
-6. Template processing handled by callers using HandlebarsController (from W-0)
+6. Template processing handled by callers using HandlebarController (from W-088)

 ---